Terra Amata (archaeological site)

-Terra Amata (Italian for "Beloved Land") is an archaeological site in open air located on the slopes of Mount Boron in Nice, at a level 26 m above the current sea level of the Mediterranean.
+Terra Amata (Italian for "Beloved Land") is an archaeological site in open air located on the slopes of Mount Boron in Nice, France at a level 26 m above the current sea level of the Mediterranean.
 It was discovered and excavated in 1966 by Henry de Lumley.
 The site, originally on a prehistoric beach, contained tools of the Lower Paleolithic period, dated to about 400,000 BCE, as well as traces of some of the earliest domestication of fire in Europe.
 The site now lies beneath an apartment building and a museum of prehistoric Nice, where some of the objects discovered are on display.

 Principal discoveries

 The site was discovered during the construction of a terrace near the port of Nice in 1966.
 After negotiating with the owner of the site, DeLumley was given permission to work on the site from January 28 until July 5, 1966.
 He and his team worked seven days a week, and, at the end, twenty-four hours a day, to complete their work.

 According to de Lumley, the site contained a settlement with several layers of habitation located on a fossil beach.
 The habitations dated to 380,000 BC, and included vestiges which suggested that the inhabitants lived in huts on the beach.
 In the center of each hut was a fireplace, with ashes showing that the inhabitants had domesticated fire.
 These signs of fire, along with those at Menez Dregan in the Finistère in France, at Beeches Pit in Suffolk, England, and at Vertesszollos in Hungary, are the earliest evidence of the domestication of fire known in Europe.
 These vestiges included low walls of stones and beach pebbles, placed to the northwest of the fireplaces, which would have sheltered the fire from the strong Mistral wind.
 De Lumley believed the inhabitants built the huts of animal skins supported by poles, with a hole in the center for the smoke to escape.
 Twenty to forty people could gather in such a shelter.
 If his theory is correct, Terra Amata is one of the first discoveries of man-made human habitations in Europe.

 The site also included evidence that the inhabitants had manufactured tools out of the beach stones, including tools with two cutting faces and a particular kind of stone pick which was given the name '"Pics de Terra Amata."
 They also discovered a large number of stone tools and scrapers in the dunes above the beach.